Things To Do

 Immerse in an unforgettable hike.

-The highest peak in Costa Rica, offering challenging hikes with stunning views and diverse ecosystems.
+A challenging hike leading to the highest peak in Costa Rica, offering breathtaking views and diverse ecosystems.

 How to reach Río Cuarto by plane.